Documentation

 Pinning a provider

-Two ways force a specific provider when a symbol could be ambiguous:
+Two ways force a specific provider when you don't want auto-resolution:

 -